Write a Winning Essay

 Can You Communicate?

-Applications are closed for 2014.
-The deadline for all entries was March 10,2014.
-Visit their website for 2015 information.
 Jim McKay was well respected successful in the television broadcast industry, and for many years was the voice of the Wide World of Sports and the Olympics.
 The Jim McKay Memorial Scholarship awards a high school senior pursuing a communication major with $10,000.
 Applicants must complete a registration form, and write an essay about a specific topic provided by the scholarship committee.
 Scholarships are usually awarded to those high school seniors who go above and beyond the normal boundaries of their classmates.
 This scholarship requires submission of SAT and ACT scores, so you will need to have those tests completed before your application.
 Academic merit is also considered when determining winners of this award.
+The deadline for all entries is March 10.
 For complete application details and deadline information go to the website at http://www.emmyonline.org/scholarship/.

-Applications are closed for 2014.
-Sign up to receive email notifications for 2015 apllication on their website.
 Are you science bug with a particular interest in DNA and genetics?
 You might be eligible for the Annual DNA Day Essay Contest that will be awarding up to $1,000 this year for the 1st place essay.
 Other awards are $600 for 2nd place, $400 for 3rd, and there will be 10 prizes of $100 each for Honorable Mention.
-The deadline for this contest was March 14, 2014, at 5:00 PM EST.
+The deadline for this contest is March 6, 2015, at 5:00 PM EST.

 Sponsored by The American Society of Human Genetics (ASHG), the contest is open to students in grades 9-12.
 The contest aims to challenge students to examine, question, and reflect on the important concepts of genetics.
 To find out more, visit http://www.ashg.org/education/dnadaycontest.shtml.